henriasv/simulations-garden/src/site/notes/DeePMD/Training deep MD on silica DFT simulations.md

 Our approach will be:
 1) Generate a set of initial structures as given in the table above.

+## Training an initial model
+We can the
+Lets try the se_atten descriptor https://docs.deepmodeling.com/projects/deepmd/en/master/model/train-se-atten.html

 ## Configuration of VASP simulations
 There are several types of VASP simulations to be performed.
 They are mainly of three types: